deriteidavid/conditionally_stable_circuits/README.md

 ### The notebook

-The **Supplementary_notebook.ipynb** Jupyter Notebook runs Python 2.7 and contains the steps and procedures to reproduce the key findings of our paper (under review, also availale on bioRxiv: https://www.biorxiv.org/content/10.1101/654863v1).
+The **Supplementary_notebook.ipynb** Jupyter Notebook runs Python 2.7 and contains the steps and procedures to reproduce the key findings of our paper (https://www.nature.com/articles/s41598-019-52725-1).
 An html export of the notebook **Supplementary_notebook.html** is also included.
 The notebook reproduces only the main results of the paper or has the essential first steps to get to them, but we can provide code for all the results for anyone interested.
-Please contact us at deritei_david@phd.ceu.edu.
+Please contact us at deriteidavid@gmail.com.
 The documentation of the functions and the descriptions of the notebook cells will be improved gradually.

 The Boolean models and supporting files are included in the repository.